bagaturchess/GPS_Ads_15.0.0/README.md

 ## How to use it

 1. Download the project
-2. Rename the project folder to GPS_Ads_17.2.1
+2. Rename the project folder to GPS_Ads_17.2.1 and import it to the Eclipse
 3. Put reference to the project from your Eclipse application project
-4. Remove android-support-v4.jar from the libs folder of your Eclipse application project
+4. Remove android-support-v4.jar (if exists) from the libs folder of your Eclipse application project
 5. Run it